ghsumhubh/Auto-YT-bot/README.md

 ## Usage
 The perferred usage is using the interactive CLI interface, to start it type `python ./main.py `  in the CLI.
 Windows users may also click the "interactive.bat" file.

-During the first upload will prompt the user to select a youtube account in a pop-up page, this is required for the youtubeuploader package to work.
+During the first upload, the program will prompt the user to select a youtube account in a pop-up web page, this is required for the youtubeuploader package to work.

 ## Features
 1. Create lofi-styled videos